espressomd/espresso/doc/sphinx/running.rst

 to compute them before the first time step.
 That has two consequences: first, random forces are redrawn, resulting in a narrower distribution of the random forces, which we compensate by stretching.
-Second, coupling forces of e.g. the lattice Boltzmann fluid cannot be computed and are therefore lacking in the first half time step.
+Second, coupling forces of e.g. the lattice-Boltzmann fluid cannot be computed and are therefore lacking in the first half time step.
 In order to minimize these effects, |es| has a quite conservative heuristics to decide whether a change makes it necessary to recompute forces before the first